 Steven Elbaum chairs the firm's Metro New York Real Estate practice and is a member of the firm's Real Estate + Development Practice Group.
 He concentrates his practice on commercial real estate law.
 He represents corporations, developers, municipalities, and international lending institutions in acquisitions, dispositions, financing, leasing, and development.

-Steven has 25 years of experience handling acquisitions and sales of real property and related real estate financing.
+Steven has more than 25 years of experience handling acquisitions and sales of real property and related real estate financing.
 He assists clients with structuring, negotiating, drafting, and closing real estate acquisitions, dispositions, and loans.
 He also counsels public and private clients and municipalities in economic development incentive transactions.

 Steven served as a law clerk to Chief Justice Thomas F. Fay of the Supreme Court of Rhode Island and is a former lobbyist registered with the State of Connecticut.